JochiSt/LowVoltageDistributor/README.md

 # LowVoltageDistributor
-small PCB for low voltage distribution
+Small PCB for low voltage distribution, which can be mounted on a DIN rail.